Policies & action

 China’s uptake of new energy vehicles (NEVs), including BEVs, PHEVs, and fuel cell electric vehicles (FCEVs), started in the 1990s.
 The rapid growth in NEV sales was initially driven by central purchase subsidies introduced in 2009, which ended in late 2022.
 Current support mainly includes purchase tax exemptions, trade-in programmes, and regional incentives (Xinhuanet, 2023; Zhang, 2025).
 For instance, Shanghai offers free licence plates for BEVs, while traditional fuel vehicles must obtain plates through a costly auction process, with prices often exceeding USD 12,000 (Zhang, 2024).

 The growing penetration of NEVs is now visibly reducing emissions and pollutants.
 In 2024, NEVs displaced 3.5% of new fuel demand, while compressed and liquefied natural gas used in road freight offset an additional 2%.
 As a result, China's oil demand for fuels has plateaued (Healy et al., 2025).
-Our previous analysis of NEV penetration scenarios in China shows limited domestic mitigation impact as even 100% BEV sales by 2035 would mean negligible GHG emission reductions if not accompanied by rapid decarbonisation of the power sector (Climate Action Tracker, 2021).
+Our previous analysis of NEV penetration scenarios in China shows limited domestic mitigation impact, given that even 100% BEV sales by 2035 would mean negligible GHG emissions reductions if not coupled with rapid decarbonisation of the power sector (Climate Action Tracker, 2021).

 Meanwhile, highly competitive Chinese automakers are gaining ground in international markets.
 In response to China’s dominance in the global EV market, the EU, US, and Canada have introduced additional tariffs or import bans on Chinese-made EVs to counteract China's market and price advantages (Song et al., 2024).
 As a recent development in April 2025, the EU and China agreed to explore setting minimum prices for Chinese-made EVs as a potential alternative to EU-imposed tariffs (Reuters, 2025).